emedinac/BenchmarkAndPromptOptimization/README.md

 If this is the first time running the code.
 Run `python3 src/prepare_dataset.py` to get the embeddings, but the main code also compute them if they are not present :)

 This is used for the auto-CoT, this algorithm computes the K-means of the embedding space and is used to generate the CoT before calling the LLM response.

-### Run massive tests (not recommended)

-It takes a while because it calls all possible combinations of LLMs, Prompts, samples, reasoning (is available).

-Run: `python3 manual_tests.py`